adrianokerber/erp-api/README.md

         - DatabaseName not set on IConfiguration for the Repository being tested.
     - Solutions:
-        - Only one DB for TestClass and the DBName should be injected on the IConfiguration for the repository ~- Multiple DBs for each test case (More dificult to create and manage).
-Also the DBName must be injected on the IConfiguration~
+        - Only one DB for TestClass and the DBName should be injected on the IConfiguration for the repository
+        - ~~Multiple DBs for each test case (More dificult to create and manage).
+Also the DBName must be injected on the IConfiguration~~
 - [ ] Use migrations for SQL.
 Ex: [Liquibase](https://www.liquibase.org/).